 The Oklahoma Rheumatic Disease Research Cores Center (ORDRCC) was initially funded in 2007, and subsequently successfully refunded in 2012 and 2018.
 The overarching goals of the ORDRCC are to:

 - Provide an administrative, financial and technical foundation to the Oklahoma RDRCC investigators to accelerate their progress in understanding the etiology, pathogenesis and management of rheumatic disease through multidisciplinary approaches, focusing on disease mechanisms, prediction of disease development and course, prevention strategies and precision therapy.

 - Fortify and expand this nucleus through focused recruiting, junior clinical investigator development, a novel scholar program to develop early-stage investigators, educational forums and collaborative scientific interactions

-- Offer access to critical, well-phenotyped clinical rheumatic disease collections, facilitating rheumatic disease research throughout the US
+- Provide access to critical, well-phenotyped clinical rheumatic disease collections, facilitating rheumatic disease research throughout the US and world-wide.

-- Implement access to centralized cutting-edge technologies to facilitate rheumatic disease research
+- Provide access to centralized cutting-edge technologies to facilitate rheumatic disease research.

-Funding for this Grant (P30AR053483) has been made possible by the National Institutes of Health (NIH) and the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).
+Funding for this grant (P30AR0763750) has been made possible by the National Institutes of Health (NIH) and the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).